 Create your email layout on Mailmodo

 Now, all you’ve got to do is speculate what layout is best for the type of email you want to send and create a template with the layout; if you still need some more insights, it is highly recommended that you go through our well-researched e-book on an email design system.
-If you don't want to create your template from scratch, you can find great you can find great pre-made templates with drag and drop editor available on Mailmodo.
+If you don't want to create your template from scratch, you can find great html email templates and html email editor to edit those templates.

 If you want to see how these email layouts are used in real life, check out our guide on email design examples.